Great Day Trips to New Jersey State Parks and Forests

 RELATED: Best Lakes for Swimming with Kids in New Jersey

 Worthington State Forest offers classes and programming for kids.

 Worthington State Forest – Warren County

 Worthington State Forest is home to one of our favorite hiking and fishing spots, Sunfish Pond.
 There is an easy circular trail around the pond that is perfect for little hikers, providing shade and plenty of resting places.
 Worth noting for science buffs: Sunfish Pond was carved out by a glacier.
 There are 26 miles of trails, and it's always fun to drive down one of the earliest (and bumpiest) roads in New Jersey, Old Mine Road.
 Off of Old Mine Road, you can access Turtle Beach, named after the bog turtles that reside there.
 Turtle Beach is a little-known swimming area located right on the Delaware River.

-For more information check out the directory of New Jersey state parks and forests.
+For more information, check out the directory for the New Jersey State Park Service.

-Want to check out a musket-firing demonstration?
+Want to see a musket-firing demonstration?
 Find this and other family-friendly events on the Division of Parks and Forestry's monthly events calendar.